Resources for pilot and feasibility studies

 (intervention without a control group)

-Objective: To pilot an intervention to avoid the use of syringes and contamination of materials amongst injecting drug users
+Objective: To pilot an intervention to avoid the use of syringes and contamination of materials amongst injecting drug users.

-Outcomes: Adoption of each of four components; whether pre-post changes in blood residues indicated that intervention merited further testing
+Outcomes: Adoption of each of four components; whether pre-post changes in blood residues indicated that intervention merited further testing.

 Randomised controlled trial

-Outcomes: Recruitment, retention, acceptability, adherence to protocol, prevalence of poor perinatal outcomes
+Outcomes: Recruitment, retention, acceptability, adherence to protocol, prevalence of poor perinatal outcomes.

 Design: Sample size

-Justification should be given for the numbers included in the pilot or feasibility study.
-The sample size rationale should be based on the primary objective of the pilot or feasibility study.
+Justification should be given for the number of participants, or clusters and cluster size, included in the pilot or feasibility study.
+The sample size rationale should be based on the primary objective(s) of the pilot or feasibility study.
+The sample size should be large enough to address all the feasibility questions we want to answer.

-For example, if the primary objective of the pilot or feasibility study is to estimate some quantitative measure (e.g. variance of an effect size to inform sample size calculation for future definitive trial, or rates of acceptance, recruitment, retention), then the sample size should be set to ensure a desired degree of precision around the estimate (although this may give too large a number and need to be balanced with logistics).
+For example, if the primary objective of the pilot or feasibility study is to estimate some quantitative measure (e.g. variance of an outcome variable to inform the sample size calculation for the future definitive trial, or rates of acceptance, recruitment, retention), then the sample size should be set to ensure a desired degree of precision around the estimate (although this may give too large a number and may need to be balanced with logistics).
 Most of the literature on sample size for a pilot trial assumes the objective is to estimate parameters for the sample size calculation for the future effectiveness or efficacy trial.
 In this case, one may decide the sample size for the pilot trial in relation to the sample size required in the future definitive trial.

 However, the primary objective for most pilot and feasibility studies is related to assessing the feasibility of trial processes and intervention implementation.
-The sample size rationale can be qualitative or quantitative, so in this scenario may be based on logistics, resources, and time.

 Design: Informed consent